RaccoonlabDev/mini_v2_node/README.md

 Please, refer to the [Mini node docs](https://docs.raccoonlab.co/guide/can_pwm/can_pwm_cyphal.html).
 It has a detailed steps about how to perform bench testing of the node.

-**Q&A**
+## 4. Q&A

 If you are strugguling with the software building, please refer to the build workflow [.github/workflows/build.yml](.github/workflows/build.yml) for a hint.

-If it doesn't help, you can open an issue.
+If it doesn't help, you can open [an issue]( https://github.com/RaccoonlabDev/mini_v2_node/issues?q=is%3Aissue+).

-## 4. More examples
+## 5. More examples

 - [RL UAV Lights node](https://github.com/RaccoonlabDev/uav_lights_node/tree/lights) is based on this template.
 You can consider it as an example.

+## 6. Wiki

+> The docs will be migrate to the wiki soon.
+Please, check [Cyphal docs](https://github.com/RaccoonlabDev/mini_v2_node/wiki/cyphal) and [DroneCAN docs](https://github.com/RaccoonlabDev/mini_v2_node/wiki/dronecan).